GeekologyMedia/Mobile-App/README.md

-# projectclassified
+# Mobile Application for Timetodial.com

-Classified Project by BG Softech Limited
+Native mobile application using REST API for wordpress and customised for Sabai Directory.
+Built by BG Softech Limited and Mr. Harishankar.